October Cohort

 The city is preparing for something.
 And somehow, so are you.

-The mornings begin with something you weren't expecting.
+Most mornings begin with something you weren't expecting.

-You'll spend them at Mother Teresa's Home for the Destitute and Dying or with New Light — an organization protecting and educating children born into Kolkata's red light district.
+You'll spend them at Mother Teresa's Home for the Destitute and Dying or with New Light — an organization protecting and educating children born into Calcutta's red light district.
 We'll talk through the week on our first call with you.

 What the work feels like on day one is not what it feels like by day four.
-On day one it is confronting.
-The poverty is real.
+On day one it is confronting — the poverty is real.
 The conditions are real.
 The proximity to suffering — and to death — is real in a way that no amount of preparation quite prepares you for.

 But something begins to happen.